Website audit

-Website audit is a full analysis of all the factors that affect website's visibility in search engines.
-This standard method gives a complete insight into any website, overall traffic and individual pages.
-Website audit is completed solely for marketing purposes.
-The goal is to detect weak points in campaigns that affect web performance.
+A website audit is a comprehensive evaluation of the factors that influence a website's visibility in search engines.
+It provides an overview of the site's structure, performance, traffic patterns, and the effectiveness of individual pages.
+Website audits are typically conducted for marketing and optimisation purposes, with the primary aim of identifying technical or strategic weaknesses that may hinder overall web performance.

 Description

-The website audit starts from a general analysis of a website aimed at revealing the actions needed to improve search engine optimization (SEO).
-Many tools offer recommendations on how to raise the website rankings in search that can include on-page and off-page SEO audits such as broken links, duplicate meta descriptions and titles, HTML validation, website statistics, error pages, indexed pages, and site speed.
-Site audit is applicable for all online businesses and improves different aspects of the websites.
+The website audit starts with a general analysis of a website aimed at revealing the actions needed to improve search engine optimization (SEO).
+Many tools provide recommendations for improving website search rankings by conducting both on-page and off-page SEO audits.
+These audits typically identify issues such as broken links, duplicate meta descriptions and title tags, HTML validation errors, site performance metrics, error pages, indexed page counts, and overall site speed.
+A site audit is applicable for all online businesses and improves different aspects of the websites.
+Tools such as Semrush "Site Audit" also monitor how entities are referenced within responses generated by Large language model answer engines.

 Purpose

 There are many reasons to do a website audit, but in most cases SEO and content marketing are the main ones.
-Website audit made for SEO purposes discovers weak spots of a website's SEO score and helps understand the state of SEO.
+A website audit made for SEO purposes discovers weak spots in a website's SEO score and helps understand the state of SEO.
 Content audit is used to analyze the engagement and what changes have to be made to the content strategy to enhance the site's performance.